Updated April 19, 2023

 - How far the roll-off truck has to drive

-- Disposal fees in your area
+- Disposal fees and cost of living in your area

 - Company you rent from